MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 For a full list of detections and what they do, see [Anomaly detection policies](anomaly-detection-policy.md#anomaly-detection-policies).

+> [!NOTE]
+> While some of the anomaly detections are primarily focused on detecting problematic security scenarios, others can assist in identifying and investigating anomalous user behavior that may not necessarily indicate a compromise.
+For such detections we created another data type called "behaviors" which is available in the Microsoft 365 Defender advanced hunting experience.
+For more information see [Behaviors](behaviors.md).

 Once you are familiar with the policies, you should consider how you want to fine-tune them for your organization's specific requirements to better target activities that you may want to investigate further.

 1. **Scope policies to specific users or groups**